onlyrecipeshere/onlyrecipeshere.github.io/README.md

 novel describing my childhood trauma of being forced fed delicious food from my loving parents before every recipe.
 My plan is to have each recipe page have a basic layout: a recipe name (the title of the page), a list of ingredients, step by step directions, the source of this recipe if applicable, and maybe some food porn (pictures).

 But how am I going to make money on this?!
 How will I even support this site?!
 While I don't expect to make money off this, I have the means to support the website once it's a more finished project.
+I want to avoid any ads what-so-ever.
+One day it might get down to running ads to support the site if it gets too much traffic.
+Though I would want unobtrusive ads and would aim for something like a single ad per page.
+Maybe one day I could learn how to create an account system and have a "pro version" of the site.
+If I did this; I would try and not serve ads to anyone but if you pay a cheap premium you get access to additional tools.

+**Why an I even writing this readme**

+You don't need a read me for some pathetic site right?
+Well I guess I can use this as a way to establish my mission and goals for this.
+If you actually read all all of this, please feel free to reach out to me in the email listed above.

+Got any suggestions for my website: please email onlyrecipeshere@gmail.com There will also be a changenotes file that will be have changes listed in it by day.